kedepot/ke_sh/README.md

 ---

 # day-se
-Similar to 'day' but only (mostly) Swedish theme-days (No holidays or moving dates though - too much hassle to track!)
+Similar to 'day' but only (mostly) Swedish theme-days (No holidays or moving dates though, again.)
 - Use as-is (or as variable for other programs, like your terminal splash!)

 ---